Interleague play: 1997–1998: Beginnings of interleague play

 1997 was the first year of regular season interleague play.
-The 20 teams in the East and Central divisions played 15 games each in five three-game series.
-The eight teams in the West divisions played 16 games each in eight two-game series, playing home and away two-game series against each team.
+The twenty teams in the East and Central divisions played fifteen games each in five three-game series.
+The eight teams in the West divisions played sixteen games each in eight two-game series, playing home and away two-game series against each team.

 1998 saw the addition of two expansion teams; with the Milwaukee Brewers' move to the National League, the leagues were now unequal in size.
-All the teams in the American League played 16 interleague games, playing one four-game series (split into two home, two away) and four three-game series.
-National League teams played between 12 and 16 interleague games.
+All the teams in the American League played sixteen interleague games, playing one four-game series (split into two home, two away) and four three-game series, except the five teams in the AL Central who played two two-game series and four three-game series.
+National League teams played between twelve and sixteen interleague games.

 1999–2012: Three weeks in June

-From 1999 through 2012, each team in the American League played 18 interleague games a year, but because the National League had two more teams than the American, only four NL teams would play a full 18-game interleague schedule, with the remaining twelve teams playing only 15; occasionally an NL team played only 12 interleague games, allowing a fifth team in the league to play a full slate.
-With the exception of the two NL teams playing each other, all teams were involved in interleague play at the same time (typically in June and July), playing only interleague opponents until the interleague schedule was complete for the year.
+From 1999 through 2012, each team in the American League played eighteen interleague games a year, but because the National League had two more teams than the American, only four NL teams would play a full eighteen-game interleague schedule, with the remaining twelve teams playing only fifteen; occasionally NL teams played only twelve interleague games, allowing for more teams in the league to play a full slate.
+With the exception of two NL teams playing each other, all teams were involved in interleague play at the same time (typically in June and July), playing only interleague opponents until the interleague schedule was complete for the year.
 The schedule was later changed to occur only in June; in 2005, it was changed again to allow for more weekend interleague games, with each team playing one series during the third weekend in May and the rest in mid-to-late June (occasionally stretching into early July).

 Because of the existence of "natural rivals", not every matchup was played within each matched pair of divisions; for instance, the Milwaukee Brewers faced only Baltimore and Boston from the AL East in 2003, then met New York, Tampa Bay, and Toronto in 2005.